 Things to Do in Chiang Mai

 What is it?
-Photography tours with Kiwi-Thai husband and wife team Kevin and Pansa Landwer-Johan.
+Photography tours with renowned, Kiwi-Thai husband and wife team Kevin and Pansa Landwer-Johan.

 Why go?
 Whether you're a budding Annie Leibovitz with professional equipment or an avid Instagrammer, these intimate workshops will help to bring your photography game into sharper focus.
 Groups are small and the tour takes you off the beaten track to places like Wat U Mong Thera Jan, an ancient temple set in shadowy stone tunnels in a sun-dappled forest.